Post-payment verification process for community pharmacy services and activity

 The PPV process involves requesting evidence from a sample of pharmacy owners, to support payment claims they have submitted for pharmacy services or COVID-19 costs over a specified period.

-Click on a heading below for more information.
+Click on a heading below for more information

 Until the commencement of PPV work by the NHSBSA, this monitoring was the sole responsibility of local NHS England teams; however, in many areas resource constraints limited their ability to perform this work, which resulted in a lack of consistency in how this was carried out across the country.

-Following a review of internal audits of NHS England’s operations, the NHSBSA was asked to pilot a national process for parts of the PPV and performance management of Advanced Services as part of a six-month proof of concept pilot to establish a centralised approach and to evaluate it’s effectiveness.
+Following a review of internal audits of NHS England’s operations, the NHSBSA was asked to pilot a national process for parts of the PPV and performance management of Advanced services as part of a six-month proof of concept pilot to establish a centralised approach and to evaluate it’s effectiveness.

 This meant NHSBSA began doing some of the work previously undertaken by local NHS England teams; these activities are described as ‘provider assurance’.
-Taking a standardised and centralised approach to this work, means the variability in the way post-payment verification was previously carried out by NHS England is removed and all pharmacies will be treated equally and fairly using a consistent, transparent, proportionate and evidence-based approach.
+Taking a standardised and centralised approach to this work, means the variability in the way PPV was previously carried out by NHS England is removed and all pharmacies will be treated equally and fairly using a consistent, transparent, proportionate and evidence-based approach.

 Following a successful pilot, a standardised approach has been agreed by Community Pharmacy England, NHS England and NHSBSA.
 It aims to identify any issues related to the claiming of payment for pharmacy services or activity and to facilitate resolution of those issues with the individual pharmacy owner.
 Where common issues are identified, advice will be provided to all pharmacy owners on how such issues could be avoided in the future.